 Full Frame Lens Recommendations for Canon Cameras: What We Shoot.

-Time to choose some lenses for your full-frame sensor Canon camera?
+Moving from APS-C to your full-frame sensor Canon camera?
 Don't know where to start?
 Here are some of the lenses we like to shoot underwater, categorized by type.
 In this article we will cover various lenses for Canon EF Mount Full Frame cameras.
-Full frame sensor cameras have a sensor the same size as 35mm film cameras.
+Full frame sensor cameras have a sensor about the same size as 35mm film cameras.

 This article will cover: